THOMASELOVE/431-data/README.md

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.

-Or, to download a single .Rmd or .csv file, navigate to the `data-and-code` folder above, then click on the file you want to download to view its contents, and then in the top right, right click (on Windows, on a Mac, use Control-Click) on the Raw button, and then save the plain text file that results to your computer, while ensuring that your machine doesn't add on a .txt extension.
+Or, to download a single .Rmd or .csv file, navigate to the `data` folder above, then click on the file you want to download to view its contents, and then in the top right, right click (on Windows, on a Mac, use Control-Click) on the Raw button, and then save the plain text file that results to your computer, while ensuring that your machine doesn't add on a .txt extension.
 Details follow...

 ## Detailed steps for downloading individual .csv or .Rmd files from Github